Our unwavering commitment to patients

 Telehealth solution for 15 villages covering 37,000 people of Gujarat

 Glenmark Foundation is proud to launch a telehealth solution with our NGO partner Institute for Global Development (IGD), which will follow the guidelines framed by governors of the Medical Council of India (MCI) and NITI Aayog.
 The remote health offering is expected to help expand access to quality patient care, especially to regions and underserved populations that need it the most in this time of crisis.

-Support to non-government organizations (NGOs) in Russia and the U.S.
+Support to non-government organizations (NGOs) in Russia, U.S., Germany and U.K.

 Over the last 9 years, Glenmark Russia has been supporting children from the Lukhtonovo orphanage in the Vladimir region of the country.
 The team has consistently tried to make a difference in improving the living conditions at the orphanage through financial support for regular repair and maintenance work, provision of household essentials, clothes etc. Continuing its nearly decade-long support to the orphanage, Glenmark Russia has successfully arranged for a delivery of USD 700 worth of disinfectants and sanitizing items, which are currently in high demand in the region during the pandemic.
 The team has donated items such as rubber gloves, liquid disinfectants for washing multi-surfaces and soap, toilet paper and sanitary items.

 Glenmark has also provided financial support to the Center for Food Action in the U.S. The Center for Food Action (CFA) is a non-profit organization that provides emergency services to northern New Jersey's poorest and most vulnerable residents.
 Donations from local businesses and communities allow the Center for Food Action to “nourish those in need throughout northern New Jersey; keep bellies full and the lights on for our neighbors in crisis” says Patricia Espy, CFA Executive Director.